devpi/devpi/doc/userman/devpi_commands.rst

                             specified users/groups can create and modify users and indices.
 You have to add root explicitely if wanted.
                             [None]

-    background server (DEPRECATED, see --gen-config to use a process manager from your OS):
-      --start               start the background devpi-server [False]
-      --stop                stop the background devpi-server [False]
-      --status              show status of background devpi-server [False] --log                 show logfile content of background server [False]

     devpi-web theme options:
       --theme THEME         folder with template and resource overwrites for the